-- It doesn’t have the same mouth feel as sugar – it has a cooling sensation on the tongue.
+- It doesn’t have the same mouthfeel as sugar – it has a cooling sensation on the tongue.

 - It can cause bloating, gas and diarrhea in some people (though not as much as other sugar alcohols).

-Sweetness: 70% as sweet as table sugar.
+Sweetness: About 70% as sweet as table sugar.

-Option #3 Monk fruit
+Option #3: Monk fruit

-- It is often mixed with stevia to reduce cost and blunt stevia’s aftertaste.
+- It has a better taste profile than stevia.
+In fact, it is often mixed with stevia to blunt stevia’s aftertaste.

 - It doesn’t cause digestive upset.

-- It is often mixed with other “fillers” like inulin, pre-biotic fibres and other undeclared ingredients.
+- It is often mixed with other “fillers” like inulin, prebiotic fibres and other undeclared ingredients.

 If you chew sugar-free gum, you are usually chewing xylitol.
-It is the most common-sugar-free sweetener in commercial gums and mouth washes.
+It is the most common sugar-free sweetener in commercial gums and mouthwashes.

 Like erythritol, xylitol is a sugar alcohol derived from plants.
 It is produced commercially from the fibrous, woody parts of corn cobs or birch trees through a multi-step chemical extraction process.
-The result is a granular crystal that tastes like sugar, but it not sugar.
+The result is a granular crystal that tastes like sugar, but is not sugar.

 Sweetness: Equivalent in sweetness to table sugar.